This is my review of the HSBC Premier World Elite Mastercard credit card.

 How does this compare to a cashback credit card?

 For the first year, however, it is a different story.
-Earning 40,000 Avios or other miles as a sign-up bonus – as long as you can hit the £12,000 spending target – makes the £195 fee good value.
+Earning 40,000 Avios or other miles as a combined sign-up and first year bonus – as long as you can hit the £12,000 spending target – makes the £390 outlay (£195 x 2 years) decent value.

-How else can you earn KrisFlyer, Asia Miles or Etihad miles from a UK credit or charge card?
+How else can you earn KrisFlyer, Asia Miles or Etihad miles from a UK card?

 Here are three good alternatives to the HSBC Premier card for these three airlines:

-The American Express Preferred Rewards Gold charge card offers 20,000 Membership Rewards points for signing up and is free for the first year.
-These convert to 20,000 KrisFlyer, Asia Miles or Etihad Guest miles, amongst other airlines.
+The American Express Preferred Rewards Gold credit card offers 10,000 Membership Rewards points for signing up and is free for the first year.
+As well as Avios, these convert to 10,000 KrisFlyer, Asia Miles or Etihad Guest miles, amongst other airlines.

-The Starwood Preferred Guest American Express credit card offers 10,000 Starwood Preferred Guest points for signing up.
-These convert to 10,000 miles in 29 different airlines, including KrisFlyer, Asia Miles and Etihad Guest.
+The Marriott Bonvoy American Express credit card offers 20,000 Marriott Bonvoy points for signing up.
+These convert to 6,666 miles in 40+ different airlines, including KrisFlyer, Asia Miles and Etihad Guest, as well as Avios.
 It has a £75 fee, refunded pro-rata if you cancel.

-A sign-up bonus of 40,000 airline miles – even with a £195 annual fee – deserves to be looked at closely.
-Unless you are already a HSBC Premier customer, however, you need to weigh up whether you really want to move your banking over to HSBC for a benefit lasting only one year.
-I think most people would struggle to justify the £195 fee for the second and subsequent years.
+A sign-up bonus of 40,000 airline miles – even with a £195 annual fee (which must be paid for two years) and £12,000 spend target – deserves to be looked at closely.
+Unless you are already a HSBC Premier customer, however, you need to weigh up whether you really want to move your banking over to HSBC for a benefit lasting only two years.
+I think most people would struggle to justify the £195 fee for the third and subsequent years.

-The application for the the HSBC Premier World Elite MasterCard can be found here.
+The application form for the HSBC Premier World Elite Mastercard can be found here.

 (Want to earn more miles and points from credit cards?
 Click here to visit our dedicated airline and hotel travel credit cards page or use the ‘Credit Cards Update’ link in the menu bar at the top of the page.)